Worakow1138/Barnivore/Test_Plan.md

 - Links for "Vegan Beer", "Vegan Wine", and "Vegan Liquor" are at the bottom of the page
 - "Contents copyright © 2023 Thrust Labs.
 All rights reserved.
 Contact Us | Terms of Use/Privacy Policy" is at the bottom of the page

-## Alcohol Type Page USA Test Suite
+## Data Validation Test Suite
-Verify that filters on the "Beer", "Cider", "Wine", or "Liquor" page page correctly filter available product data
+Validatate that filters on the "Beer", "Cider", "Wine", and "Liquor" pages correctly filter available product data and that this data is presented alphabetically

-### Alcohol Type Page USA Preconditions
+### Data Validation Preconditions
 1. Open a web browser to [barnivore.com](https://www.barnivore.com/)
 2. Load the "Beer", "Cider", "Wine", or "Liquor" page
 3. The "Filters" widget is present with the "By Letter", "By veganosity", and "Country" options
-4. "USA" is selected from the region dropdown
+4. If applicable, a country is selected from the region dropdown

-### Alcohol Type Page Test Cases
+### Data Validation Test Cases
 1. All Filter
 - Select the "All" filter
 - Select the "Everything" filter
-- The header displays "Listing all beers from USA"
+- The header displays "Listing all beers from specified country"
 - The subheader displays "(Displaying products 1-50 of (total number) in total)"
 - A list of products is displayed, no greater than 50
 - No entry in the list starts with a character outside the filtered scope
 - The list of products is in alphebetical order
-- The list of products all indicated that they are from the USA in their company field
+- The list of products all indicated that they are from the specified country in their company field
 - All product labels are correct: "VF" is green, "NVF" is red, "U" is yellow
 - "Find Booze:" with a search bar and search button is displayed
 - "Please Drink Responsibly" is at the bottom of the page